 Migraine-related photophobia is often connected to other psychological disorders, including depression and anxiety.
 Although the exact causation remains unknown, stress and anxiety can trigger episodes or attacks and otherwise lead to pain in a person with light sensitivity.
 Whether it’s yoga or other exercise, listening to music, or watching your favorite TV show, finding your own personal happy place can make a big difference in how you feel.

 These are some of our practiced home remedies for photophobia and light sensitivity, but have you tried something not included on this list?
-Let us know in the comments below!
+Let us know!